doug-moen/openscad2/rfc/Objects.md

   Within the body, definitions that override pre-existing object fields must be written in the same order that the names appear in the prerequisite list.
+* Within the *body*, `$base` is a special variable that denotes the base object.
+  It is typically used when overriding a function: the new function can be defined in terms of the base function.

-A mixin is added to an object using `object with mixin`.
+A mixin is applied to a base object using `base_object with mixin`.

 The `with` operator is associative, thus `(obj with mixin1) with mixin2` is equivalent to `obj with (mixin1 with mixin2)`.